lahlimy/ShopPeak/README.md

 # react-native-marketplace-from-scratch

-A Frontend marketplace for selling used stuff with React Native.
+A Frontend marketplace for selling used stuff with React and React Native.

 - Branches are in the order they were coded.